MayarAlaa/MyCodingJournal/README.md

 Been a long time since I have written here anything.It was a week full of "things",if that makes any sense.
-I'm waiting for the results of the ITI scholarship.يارب اتقبل I think last week I learned so many things, mostly sql related and to be more specific stuff related to date/time like *datefromparts(int year,int month,int day)* that forms a date. and many other related ready made functions.
-Today,I've learned an interesting thing, which is how to extract duplicate values from a table ,simply use *Having count>1* .Also, the IMASK in JavaScript ,well I don't know JS at all, but using this IMASK you can make the user enters a correct input ,if I want only numbers as an input,I'll use the numbers mask.
+I'm waiting for the results of the ITI scholarship.يارب اتقبل

+I think last week I learned so many things, mostly sql related and to be more specific,stuff related to date/time like **datefromparts(int year,int month,int day)** that forms a date. and many other related ready made functions.
+Today,I've learned an interesting thing, which is how to extract duplicate values from a table ,simply use **Having count>1** .Also, the IMASK in JavaScript ,well I don't know JS at all, but using this **IMASK** you can make the user enters a correct input ,if I want only numbers as an input,I'll use the numbers mask.

 # 17/9/2019